Jonathan-Garber/File-Cabinet/readme.txt

 == Frequently Asked Questions ==

-= I set permissions on files but they're still showing up in loops. =
+= I set permissions on files but they're still showing up. =

 The permissions system is just for developer reference at the current time.
 It makes no changes to standard WordPress loops.
 Steps must be taken by an expert developer to make the permissions system 'secure'.
 Even then no steps have been taken to protect the URL of the downloadable file when hosted by WordPress.
-We will add documentation on how to implement this system upon request.

 == Screenshots ==